The Mad Hatter Laughs Back

 One thing you learn from all this, including the myriad of compliments, is that although there is a general consensus, people can see the same thing in completely different ways.
 The same is true with art.

-My attitude is essentially this: to the multitude who complimented me, God bless you all!
+My attitude towards these extremely diverse responses, is essentially this: You cannot all be right.
+So to the multitudinous majority who complimented me, may the Gods be with you.
 The world is a better place for having you here.

-To the few that criticised.... a pox on your house!
+To the few that criticised or sought to cramp my style.... a pox on your house!
 You miserable fuckers! hahahahaha

 I originally intended the hats to last perhaps five years, but it was friends who wouldn't let them go.
 Whenever about to venture out into London's nightlife, friends would always say "James!
 Wear your hat!" because they knew it would be fun and cause attention, comments and interaction.